stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Even though its your website, you are still restricted on how big a file you can upload to it if you use CloudFlare." by @[MajorLinux](https://twitter.com/MajorLinux/status/1088454705515134977)

 "I am tired of this stupid Cloudflare Human Verification.
 Even though I am logged in and been using Agar.io  without any issue why does this human verification comes in annoying way that I have to verify in each and every gaming session?
 Has robot grown so much?" by @[mysterychemical](https://twitter.com/mysterychemical/status/1059297971387408385)

+"Why am I being blocked all the time ?
+I am NOT a robot !" by @[JorgSchaper](https://twitter.com/JorgSchaper/status/697465639238246400)

 "People are increasingly getting tired of little tyrants like you attempting to take away their freedoms." by @[Flavius_Amalek](https://twitter.com/Flavius_Amalek/status/1062372493946769408)